 It is intended to promote a robust, fair, effective and appropriately transparent market in which diverse groups of Market Participants, supported by resilient infrastructure, are able to confidently and effectively transact at competitive prices that reflect available market information and in a manner that conforms to acceptable standards of behaviour.

 This Code should serve as an essential reference for Market Participants when conducting business in the Precious Metals markets and when developing and renewing appropriately tailored internal procedures.
 It is not intended to be a comprehensive guide to doing business in the Precious Metals market.
-This Code is also not designed to be a manual outlining the operations of the global Precious Metals markets. as these are described in the
+This Code is also not designed to be a manual outlining the operations of the global Precious Metals markets.
+A good reference document for that is the Guide to the OTC Precious Metals Market produced separately by London Bullion Market Association (LBMA) and London Platinum and Palladium Market (LPPM).

-All organisations actively involved in the global Over The Counter (OTC) wholesale trading market for Precious Metals are expected to act according to the broad principles of this Code and have procedures designed to uphold its general tenets.
+All organisations actively involved in the global Over The Counter wholesale trading market for Precious Metals are expected to act according to the broad principles of this Code and to have procedures designed to uphold its general tenets.
 Market Participants, for the purpose of this Code, are not only drawn from financial institutions but comprise a myriad of participants (see section 1.2).
-All Market Participants are advised to promote the use of the Code in order to further enhance best practices within the marketplace.
+All Market Participants are strongly advised to adopt the use of the Code in order to further enhance best practices within the marketplace.

-However, given the diverse nature of participants and their varying degrees of sophistication, the Code will need to be applied proportionally.
-This does not mean that different standards apply; merely that the systems and control environment applicable to a large financial institution may not be appropriate for a smaller commercial enterprise.
+Given the diverse nature of Market Participants and their varying degrees of sophistication, the Code needs to be applied proportionally.
+This does not mean that different standards apply; merely that the systems and control environment should be commensurate to the nature of a Market Participant’s activities.

+This Code will be periodically reviewed and so evolve over time.

 The Code is organised around four leading principles

-All the principles promote and support fair, effective, open, transparent and responsible engagement within the market:

 Ethics: Market Participants are expected to behave in an ethical and professional manner to promote the fairness and integrity of the Precious Metals market.

 Governance, Compliance and Risk Management: Market Participants are expected to have a sound and effective governance framework that provides clear accountability and comprehensive oversight of Precious Metals activity.
-Market Participants should also have a compliance and risk framework that provides for a robust control and compliance environment which effectively identifies and manages the risks associated with their engagement in the market.
+Market Participants are expected to promote and maintain a robust control and compliance environment which effectively identifies and manages the risks associated with their engagement in the market.

 Information Sharing: Market Participants are expected to be clear and accurate in their communications.
-Market Participants are also expected to protect Confidential Information and to promote effective communication that supports a robust, fair, open [, liquid] and appropriately transparent Precious Metal market.
+Market Participants are also expected to appropriately manage Confidential Information and to promote effective communication that supports a robust, fair, open and appropriately transparent Precious Metals market.

 Business Conduct: Market Participants are expected to effectively manage each stage of the transaction life cycle, i.e., pre-trade, execution and post-trade, in order to promote a robust, fair, open and appropriately transparent Precious Metals market.

-This Code will be periodically reviewed and is expected to evolve over time.

 FX Global Code and the UK Securities Lending, Repo and Money Market Code Context

-These standards are not particular to the Precious Metals markets and the themes are common across all markets – the Bank for International Settlements has produced a FX Global Code, and the Bank of England has produced a code for the UK Securities Lending, Repo and Money Markets.
-However, this Code seeks to recognise features unique to the Precious Metals market.
+The overall standards are not particular to Precious Metals and the themes are common across all OTC markets.
+For example, the Global Foreign Exchange Committee has produced a FX Global Code,1 and the Bank of England has produced a code for the UK Securities Lending, Repo and Money Markets.2 However, this Code additionally seeks to recognise those features which are unique to Precious Metals.

-It is the intention, as far as practically possible, for this Code to be aligned with the FX Global Code unless the specifics of the Precious Metals market prevent alignment.
-Other Precious Metals market associations and trade bodies may wish to align their own code with this Code.

 Applicable Laws and Regulation